Frequently Asked Questions

-What should I do if I am an admitted student at OSU-COM but have not yet matriculated into the medical school?
+What should I do if I am an admitted student at OSU-CHS but have not yet matriculated?

 If you are an admitted student who will be matriculating in the upcoming academic year and you are interested in pursuing disability accommodations, please contact Angela Bacon, Assistant Dean of Student Life, at 918-561-1880 or firstname.lastname@example.org.

 Do students with disability accommodations have access to tutors?

 Academic assistance is available to students.
 The Office of Academic Success and the Learning Specialist are resources available to students.
 Some departments may have tutors, depending on courses and availability.
 Students can also request to meet with their faculty advisor and/or instructors for guidance regarding academic issues.
 Tutoring specifically for students with disability accommodations is not available.

 Where do I find the OSU-CHS Policy on Accommodations for Students with Disabilities?